mrkkrp/markkarpov.com/tutorial/exceptions.md

 What to do?
 Language design is often about balancing different arguments and considerations.
 In our case, we balance ease of use with correctness.
-By “correctness” here we mean explicit inclusion of adverse conditions in types and thus forcing handling of those conditions.
+By “correctness” here we mean explicit inclusion of adverse conditions in the types.

-Precise semantics of exception throwing and handling will be given in the next sections, but it suffices to say for now that intuitively, exceptions (in many programming languages) have the following properties:
+Precise semantics of exception throwing and handling will be given in the next sections, but for now let's try to define the common properties that exceptions have in many programming languages:

 * **They shortcut execution and propagate.** This is handy, because once something exceptional has happened, our confidence in success of the